cally spooner

 group exhibitions

-2025 Biennale Son, 2nd edition, Sion
+2025 Biennale Son, 2nd edition, Sion, CH

 2025 The Cynics Republic – Plac Defilad, Museum of Modern Art in Warsaw, curated by Pierre Bal Blanc, Warsaw, PL